zoltankovacs/-aquap2_course_Japan2025/README.md

 ---

 ### Previous Course
-You might also look at the [course material]((https://github.com/bpollner/aquap2_courseMaterial)) provided for the [The 3rd Aquaphotomics Symposium](http://conference.aquaphotomics.com/) in Japan in December 2018.
+You might also look at the [course material]((https://github.com/bpollner/aquap2_courseMaterial)) provided for the [The 3rd Aquaphotomics Symposium](http://conference.aquaphotomics.com/) in Japan, December 2018.